D. John Sauer: Legal career

-After law school, Sauer served as a law clerk to Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit and to Justice Antonin Scalia of the Supreme Court of the United States.
+After law school, Sauer was a law clerk to Judge J. Michael Luttig of the US Court of Appeals for the Fourth Circuit from 2004 to 2005 and to US Supreme Court justice Antonin Scalia from 2005 to 2006.

-Sauer worked as a litigation associate at Cooper & Kirk and then became an Assistant United States Attorney for the Eastern District of Missouri.
-He later entered private practice again.
+Sauer worked as an associate attorney at Cooper & Kirk for less than two years before becoming an assistant United States attorney for the US District Court for the Eastern District of Missouri in 2008.
+In the spring semesters between 2011 and 2013, he was an adjunct professor at the Washington University in St. Louis's law school.
+He later reentered private practice.
+From 2013 to 2015, he was a partner at Clark & Sauer, LLC.
+In 2015, Sauer founded James Otis Law Group, which, according to Abbie VanSickle of The New York Times, was named for James Otis Jr., "an early American lawyer who espoused limited government and opposed British measures that allowed law enforcement officials to search private property."

+In 2015, Sauer defended a Catholic priest accused of sexually abusing children.
+Sauer helped the priest sue his accusers and the police officers who were involved.
+Prosecutors dropped all charges against the priest, whose record had been fully expunged as of June 17, 2015.
+Sauer prevailed in the civil lawsuits related to the accusations.

+Missouri solicitor general

-In January 2017, then-Missouri Attorney General Josh Hawley appointed Sauer Solicitor General of Missouri.
+In January 2017, then-Missouri attorney general Josh Hawley appointed Sauer Solicitor General of Missouri.

-On December 10, 2020, as Solicitor General Counsel of Record, Sauer signed the "Motion of States of Missouri, Arkansas, Louisiana, Mississippi, South Carolina, And Utah To Intervene And Proposed Bill of Complaint In Intervention" in an attempt to overturn the 2020 United States presidential election.
-The motion sought to intervene and join the Texas Bill of Complaint (filed by Texas Attorney General Ken Paxton), which seeks to prevent the selection of presidential electors based upon the November election results in Pennsylvania, Georgia, Wisconsin, and Michigan.
+On December 10, 2020, as Solicitor General Counsel of Record, Sauer signed the "Motion of States of Missouri, Arkansas, Louisiana, Mississippi, South Carolina, and Utah to Intervene and Proposed Bill of Complaint in Intervention" in an attempt to overturn the 2020 United States presidential election.
+The motion sought to intervene and join the Texas Bill of Complaint—filed by Texas attorney general Ken Paxton—to prevent the selection of presidential electors based upon the November election results in Pennsylvania, Georgia, Wisconsin, and Michigan.

-In January 2023, Missouri Attorney General Andrew Bailey appointed Sauer Deputy Attorney General for Special Litigation.
-Sauer resigned from his post on January 27, 2023.
+In January 2023, Missouri attorney general Andrew Bailey appointed Sauer Deputy Attorney General for Special Litigation.
+Sauer resigned from his post less than a month later, on January 27, 2023.

+In July 2023, Sauer testified before the United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government as Louisiana Department of Justice Special Assistant Attorney General.